MahmoudKKandil/todo-app/README.md

 To build a new production (non-dev) Docker image, do:

-`sudo docker image build -t DOCKERID/getting-started:latest -t DOCKERID/getting-started:1.0.5 -f Dockerfile .`
+`docker image build -t DOCKERID/getting-started:latest -t DOCKERID/getting-started:#.#.# -f Dockerfile .`

 Also, if you want to create a new dev-specific Docker image, then do the following, but replace DOCKERHUBACCOUNT with your own Docker Hub account and replace the #.#.# with the appropriate semver:

 `docker image build -t DOCKERID/getting-started:dev-latest -t DOCKERID/getting-started:dev-#.#.# -f Dockerfile-dev .`

+To push your newly built image to Docker Hub:

+`docker push --all-tags DOCKERID/getting-started`

 FYI: Uf you want a great explanation of YAML files and Docker's specific syntax with YAML, look at: